Why do you need a solid CRM strategy to dominate 2020?

 - Customer service.
 Streamline customer interactions to better handle issues.
 Increase customer retention and customer loyalty.

 - Marketing.
 Targeted messages lead to higher engagement rates.
-Email marketing and other digital marketing becomes more efficient.
+Delivering value to your audience over digital channels becomes more efficient.

 - Sales.
 Improve customer acquisition at every touchpoint to convert more.
 Monitor follow-ups with a centralized platform.